 “We do not have parents.
 We are genetically engineered.
 I am not too young.
 I am at the right age to make this trip.”

-“Genetically engineered, like test tube babies, I guess.
+“Genetically engineered, like test tube babies, I suppose.
 We have five senses, how many do you have?”

 “So, maybe the sixth finger is for what we call the sixth sense?”

-“I guess this must have been the reason for its presence.
-Although our features are based on human beings, our peers must have thought we should have something additional to indicate our uniqueness as a species.”
+“It could be the reason for its presence.
+Although our features are based on human beings, our forefathers must have thought we should have something additional to indicate our uniqueness as a species.”

-“I’m much older than that, but we go through several phases throughout our education.
-I’m still in the childhood stage, and I will go into the apprenticeship stage when I finish my studies in this term.”
+“I’m much older than that, but we go through several phases.
+I’m still in the childhood stage.
+Once I have finished the curriculum this term, I will go onto the apprenticeship level.”

 “You must have a longer life span than human beings.”

-“I know and to us this is equally remarkable, as well.
-You have not mastered immortality, yet. ”
+“I know and to us this is equally remarkable. ”

 “I’m not sure I’d like to live forever.
 I’ve always felt it would be boring to exist eternally.
-Human life is longer nowadays.
+Our lives are longer nowadays.
 Many reach the age of one hundred, but that sounds far too much for me.
-I probably wouldn’t have any friends left if I survive that long.
-I’d rather die at a more conventional age than prolong my stay here for one hundred years.
-We come and we go, and wherever we go from here, no one really knows.
+I probably wouldn’t have any friends left if I survive for that long.”
+Leila tucked her hair behind her ear.
+“When we die, no one knows what happens after that.
 I believe we go somewhere in the universe, perhaps to your planet, who knows?”

 “Perhaps you do, Leila.”

-Realizing she had not smoked since she arose nearly an hour before, she reached for her pack.
-This was a first for her, not to have a cigarette with her first cup of coffee in the morning.
+Realizing she hadn’t smoked since getting up, and she usually had her first cigarette of the day with her coffee, she reached for her pack.
 She turned to the boy before lighting it.
 “I hope this doesn’t disturb you.
-We don’t smoke when children are around.
+We shouldn’t smoke when children are around.
 If it does disturb you, please go out into the fresh air.”